Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The resultant foundational element can be mixed with or added to in myriad ways to create meals that are nutrient and fiber-dense while being calorically and glycemically low.
 I plated the foundational element, adding some pomegranate seeds, kimchee, roasted broccoli, and a fried egg.
 Here was Tricia’s and my breakfast this morning:

 Notice the kimchee (made here using cubed radishes) is not a true serving but just a taste.
-The data suggest that it is not the volume of probiotic microorganisms consumed in a meal that shifts the GMB toward better diversity but rather the frequency with which we expose the GMB to something fermented and teeming with healthy microbes.
+The data suggest that it is not the volume of probiotic microorganisms consumed in a meal that shifts the GMB toward better diversity but rather the frequency with which we expose the GMB to something teeming with healthy microbes.

 Notice also all the colors (green, red, orange, purple, magenta, and white).
-Lots of colors mean lots of different phytonutrients were packed into this meal which was a delicious, and texturally enjoyable blend of umami, sweet, tart, salty, briny, nutty, crunchy, creamy, and chewy.
+Lots of colors means lots of different phytonutrients were packed into this meal which was a delicious, and texturally enjoyable blend of umami, sweet, tart, salty, briny, nutty, crunchy, creamy, and chewy.
 Our blood sugar rose slowly and smoothly after this breakfast and remained slightly elevated for quite a while, providing us with excellent energy for the hike we took a couple of hours later.

 Pleasure-seeking v. happiness-seeking

-Training ourselves to prefer foods that are subtly rather than overpoweringly delicious is a central concept of the MHD.
+Training ourselves to prefer foods that are subtly rather than overpoweringly delicious is a central concept of the HD.
 We have been marketed to love and crave hyper-palatable foods engineered to have more flavor than anything nature provides.
 Such foods push pleasure buttons in our brains that release a hormone called dopamine.
 When we eat these processed, ultra-pleasure-producing foods on a regular basis, they get their hooks into our brains, creating what I refer to as a ‘soft addiction’ marked by craving, fantasizing, and seeking behaviors that nudge us robotically from our desks (or our beds) to snack, even when we are not really hungry.
 For many of us, eating has become as much about pleasure-seeking as quelling hunger.
 But compulsively eating/snacking for pleasure makes us fat, sick, and tired.

 Calorically dense, nutrient-poor, high-glycemic fast food are foundational elements of the SAD.
 Recent data show that more than a third of American adults eat fast food on any given day and younger Americans are the biggest consumers with 45% of adults between the ages of 20 - 39 eating some fast food every day.
 Feeding a processed food addiction through pleasure-eating moves us away from our health and beauty, away from our happiness, and toward obesity and chronic illness…

-But there is good news; it takes just 30 days on the MHD to calm the cravings for processed, hyper-palatable junk foods, and for our palates to regain the ability to start appreciating the subtly beautiful flavors of fresh, natural foods again.
-A salad, like the one pictured below, made with a mix of raw diced zucchini, cilantro, purple cabbage, butternut squash, chickpeas, and crushed almonds, dressed with unfiltered olive oil, white balsamic vinegar, salt and pepper, and a squeeze of lemon is pretty to look at, subtly delicious, low in calories, and packed with fiber, resistant starch, and all kinds of phytonutrients.
+But there is good news; it takes just 30 days on the HD to calm the cravings for processed, hyper-palatable junk foods, and for our palates to regain the ability to start appreciating the subtly beautiful flavors of fresh, natural foods again.
+A salad, like the one pictured below, made with a mix of raw diced zucchini, cilantro, purple cabbage, butternut squash, chickpeas, and crushed almonds, dressed with unfiltered olive oil, white balsamic vinegar, salt and pepper, and a squeeze of lemon is pretty to look at, subtly delicious, low in calories, and packed with fiber, resistant starch, and all kinds of antioxidant phytonutrients.
 Dishes like these are common in Blue Zones.
-Add a glass of sparkling water topped off with guava kombucha for some probiotics, and you’ve got a perfect MHD lunch.
+Add a glass of sparkling water topped off with guava kombucha for some probiotics, and you’ve got a perfect HD lunch.

 Principle 6: Eat Good Fat